Young Poet Laureate Programme

 Young Poet Laureate Recruitment

-An exciting new opportunity for young creative talent across the country will be launched during Young Poets Week.
-Young people will be invited to apply to be a Young Poet Laureate for their region.
+Don't miss a new and exciting opportunity for young creative talent across the country to apply to be a Young Poet Laureate for their region.

-In 2026, 120 young poets will then be shortlisted, published in our celebratory anthology and invited to attend a regional masterclass where they’ll receive support from professional poets before performing to a judging panel.
+120 shortlisted young poets will be announced in March and their work will be published in our celebratory anthology.
+They will then take part in a regional masterclass where they’ll receive support from professional poets before performing to a judging panel.

-20 April to 8 May - Regional masterclasses and judging panels for shortlisted young poets
+- 20 April to 8 May 2026 - Regional masterclasses and judging panel

-June 2026 – Announcement and appointing of the 12 Young Poets Laureate
+- June 2026 – Announcement and appointment of the 12 Young Poets Laureate

 "Poetry is something where one quiet voice can become a loud voice and can be heard..."